MCM FSBO: Selling Your MCM Home Without a Realtor

 Make the Most of Social Media

 Social Media is an excellent platform for anyone trying to sell a home without a realtor, and that is even more true when it comes to selling mid-century homes.
 There are countless groups on Facebook where homebuyers and sellers can share their findings online, and many are happy to have buyers list their houses.
 Even smaller groups can be a great find, because they will be advertising to your target demographic - MCM lovers!
 Mid Century Modern Real Estate World Wide is just one excellent example of a Facebook group that can help you market your home for free.
 You may even find a group specific to your city.

 Market the Original Features

 If you’ve targeted the right buyers for your home, then they will probably be interested in the original features you’ve preserved.
-That’s why it is key to point these out and showcase the retro aspects of your home.
+That’s why it is key to point these out and showcase the mid-century modern aspects of your home.
 For instance, you might detail in a listing that the original terrazzo floors are still in great condition, or you could snap some detailed pictures of the original cabinets that still stand.
-Some homeowners focus exclusively on the home’s updates, but for an MCM property it is often these older features that truly stand out to potential buyers.
+Some homeowners focus exclusively on the home’s updates, but for an MCM property, it is often these older features that truly stand out to potential buyers.

 Sell the Area Along With the House

 It is not hard to find an incredible selection of mid-century modern houses across the country.
 Many of the best-preserved properties are located in rural places, or they are in less desirable neighborhoods.
 Even if you have a great property, make sure you market the surrounding area as well.
 Specify if there are any walking paths, public parks, schools, shops, or restaurants nearby.